The Ultimate Guide to Worms in Pets

 - Heart and kidney failure

-While cats are not the natural host for heartworms, they can still catch them, although most worms will not make it to maturity inside a cat.
+While cats are not ideal hosts for heartworms, they can still contract them, though most worms do not reach maturity inside a cat.
 This makes heartworm hard to diagnose in cats, but even the larvae in their bloodstream can do damage to your cat, so it's always important to be cautious when adopting a cat from abroad in case they're infected.

 - Mild but persistent cough